Dalvany/dalvany-image-panel/README.md

 Options for slideshow :

 - Enable slideshow : enable the slideshow.
 - Duration : configure how long (in milliseconds) an image will be shown.
+Can't be `0`.
+- Transition : which transition animation to use
+- Transition duration : how long the transition will take (in milliseconds).
+Can't be `0`.
 - Pause on hover : when enabled, if the mouse is over an image, the slideshow will pause.

 ## Image tooltip options